You’ve come to the right place if you want to understand why you sometimes still feel hungry after eating.

 However, in obese people, ghrelin levels do not continually decrease as they should after a meal.
-Because they continue to feel hungry, these people risk overeating (Klok et al. 20078).
+These people risk overeating because they continue to feel hungry (Klok et al. 20078).

 Consequently, an imbalance in ghrelin secretion can lead to weight gain.
 Conversely, ghrelin balance must function properly to lose weight successfully.